badgeteam/website.old/content/blog/eth02019/20191103_hackaday/index.md

 # mnemonic, to refer to the project this blog is related to.
 projects    : ["ETH02019"]

-# For alternative external reference only
+# External reference name (i.e. https://bodge.theme/blog/slug)
-slugs       : []
+slug        : ""

 # Identifying tags, searchable/visible to site visitors
 tags        :